mcclatchy/docpub/docpub-planning-notes.md

 *EMBED CODE*
 * one-click button to copy and/or click within the field to select-all automatically
 	* https://codepen.io/shaikmaqsood/pen/XmydxJ/
-* how to handle for mobile apps?
+* how to handle for mobile apps? just construct iframe embed from DocumentCloud html version
 	* generate upload html file with embed code to S3 and provide iframe?
 	* pre-fix code to control display
 		* leave as is on desktop